OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 1. **Attribution and Notices.** You may need to provide or retain copyright and license text in the source code and/or product documentation or user interface so that downstream users know the origin of the software and their rights under the licenses.
 You may also need to provide notices regarding modifications, or full copies of the license.
 2. **Notice of Amendment**.
 You may need to record and notify recipients of the code if it has been modified from the original version you received.
 The extent to which the changes have to be notified varies from license to license, from a simple requirement to note that changes have been made, to ensuring that the changelog of the software has to be maintained in the software package.
 3. **Source Code Availability.** You may need to provide source code for the Open Source software, for modifications you make, for combined or linked software, and scripts that control the build process.
 These obligations may continue even after the production and sale of the product or service is complete.
-4. **Medium of Source Code Availability.** You may also need to provide source code for the Open Source software and related modifications, i.e., either by upstreaming (uploading) the code to the original open source software repository (complying under terms and conditions of the repository for upload or contribution) or, if distributing to other users, by providing a channel (e.g., downloadable URL or attached file of the code) from where the code can be obtained.
+4. **Medium of Source Code Availability.** You may also need to provide source code for the Open Source software and related modifications, i.e. either by upstreaming (uploading) the code to the original open source software repository (complying to the terms and conditions of the repository for upload or contribution) or, if distributing to other users, by providing a channel (e.g. a download URL or attached file of the code) from where the code can be obtained.
-5. **Reciprocity.** You may need to ensure that modified versions or derivative works are made available and released under the same license that governs the Open Source component.
+5. **Reciprocity.** You may need to ensure that modified versions or derivative works source code is made available and released under the same license that governs the Open Source component.
-6. **Other Terms.** The Open Source license may have other obligations or conditions. and these can be terms that may touch upon topics like patent grants to you or from you and the Open Source license may restrict the use of the copyright holder name or trademark, may require modified versions to use a different name to avoid confusion, or may terminate upon any breach.
+6. **Other Terms.** The Open Source license may have other obligations or conditions. and these can be terms that may touch upon topics like patent grants to you or from you, and the Open Source license may restrict the use of the copyright holder name or trademark, may require modified versions to use a different name to avoid confusion, or may terminate upon any breach.

 ### Open Source Compliance Issues that May Occur During the Distribution of Software

 For some Open Source licenses, access via a computer network can “trigger” license conditions.
 For example, in the case of applications downloaded to a user’s machine or mobile device and JavaScript, web client, or other code that is downloaded to the user’s machine or browser.
-All versions of the Affero General Public License require providing modified source code if “users interact with it remotely through a computer network.”
+All versions of the [Affero General Public License (AGPL)](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) require providing modified source code if “users interact with it remotely through a computer network.”

 ### Open Source Compliance Issues that May Occur with Untracked Modification